Home › Legal Ethics

 -

-The Case of Mr. B. In a groundbreaking case that is likely to have far-reaching implications for the legal profession, an Australian solicitor, Mr. B., is facing disciplinary action for filing fake case citations that were generated by artificial intelligence (AI).
-This increasingly common incident has raised serious questions about the ethical use of AI in legal practice and the potential...
+By Mark Rosch The Case of Mr. B. In a groundbreaking case that is likely to have far-reaching implications for the legal profession, an Australian solicitor, Mr. B., is facing disciplinary action for filing fake case citations that were generated by artificial intelligence (AI).
+This increasingly common incident has raised serious questions about the ethical use of AI in legal practice and...

 -